nicholaswmin/fsm/README.md

 ## Example

-> Modelling a [turnstile][turn] mechanism as an FSM.

-The turnstile unlocks with a coin.
+> A classic FSM example: A [turnstile][turn] that unlocks with a coin.
-When unlocked you can push through it after which it locks again:
+> When unlocked you can push through it after which it locks again:

 ```js
 import { fsm } from '@nicholaswmin/fsm'